 If you have ever had the first-hand account of the baking reality show world, however, you will be quick to admit that it is quite different from the calm and composed ASMR-worthy daily cooking shows – instead of a chill dig into a new experimental recipe, baking reality game shows are fast-paced races to whipping up the quickest and most delish cakes and pies, remaining true to the fiercely competitive spirit that reality game shows in general permeate.
 The Great American Baking Show in particular, however, is a show that prioritizes high sophistication and vigorous scrutiny in its ranking process to elect the truly best baker to their rightful throne.
 The show is till date the best U.S. rendition of the ‘The Great British Bake-off’ formula, and despite the controversies that could have potentially terminated its run, it is still strong, and we will likely find a fifth season of the show going on air around the 2019 holiday season.

-The Great American Baking Show Cast: Who’s in it?
+The Great Holiday Baking Show Cast: Who’s in it?

 Baking reality shows are often a school of reality shows that can turn the usual dynamics and screen presence hierarchy of a reality show around in a case-by-case basis depending on whether the judges or the hosts have more fan following or are more charismatic.
 Because the candidates have their job cut out for them, the hosts in this show are only minimally intrusive, if at all, and it is, therefore, the contestants who truly take the cake metaphorically and literally.

 However, as the contestants vary from season to season, the judges and hosts as the familiar faces for the sake of continuity.
 The show has changed and casts new people into both roles for quite a while now – and Emma Bunton (also known as Baby Spice) was the new addition as the host, while Sherry Yard replaced the judges’ sit as Johnny Iuzzini had to make his abrupt exit during season 3.
-Emma Bunton will be engaging in her Spice Girls tour this year, but this does not necessarily mean that she will fail to retain her host seat – as a matter of fact, it is very likely that both the duet of judges – Paul Hollywood and Sherry Yard, and the hosts, Anthony Adams and Emma Bunton, will be returning to their respective roles in the fifth season.
+Emma Bunton might get busy with Spice Girls tour this year, but this does not necessarily mean that she will fail to retain her host seat – as a matter of fact, it is very likely that both the duet of judges – Paul Hollywood and Sherry Yard, and the hosts, Anthony Adams and Emma Bunton, will be returning to their respective roles in the fifth season.

-The Great American Baking Show Plot: What is it about?
+The Great Holiday Baking Show Plot: What is it about?

 The show largely follows the patent structure of The Great British Bake-off Show, where each contestant has to go through a set of three tests – a signature challenge, a technical challenge, and a showstopper challenge – and come out on top in order to qualify to the next episode until a sole winner stands.